Skip to content

 Supporting "Slots"

 When it comes to declaring blueprints there is no support for selecting any kind of routing slot.
-Thus, declarations of blueprint routes don't support sub-divisions like policies or routes.
+Thus, declarations of blueprint routes do not support sub-divisions like policies or routes.

 plugin.shutdown()